 Polycarbonate smoke grey panels onto roof

-I will have to add a stronger bigger leg later for when it has more weight on it, but the idea worked so I'm happy! e
+work progressed on swing down roost boards for easy cleaning.
+I will have to add a strong support leg later for when it has more weight on it, but the idea worked so I'm happy!

-I will also glue the waterproof shower board to the plywood insert later, since I want to put the showerboard behind the roost also and want to be able to do it all at once.
+I will also use screws to fasten the waterproof shower board to the plywood insert later.
+I put the showerboard on the walls behind the roost also.

 Strip, glaze and paint windows.
 Old glass was removed, double sash channels puttied and sanded, twice, two coats Behrs Bleached Linen VOC free semi gloss paint applied.
 On a side note, as these windows were pretty old I was very careful to have a tarp under my work station so I could collect and safely dispose of the old paint as it came off.
 I made sure to wear one of those paint fume masks as well guess I missed adding the picture with the Harbor Freight heat gun, but that's what accelerated the paint removal.

-Hung refurbished windows with new Polycarbonate panes installed (protective film left on for now).
+Hung refurbished windows with new Polycarbonate panes installed (protective film left on for now.
+2020: That was a mistake!
+It’s a pitb to get off after a few years of baking on).
 I decided glass, especially old non safety glass, the type that shatters into a thousand shards, wasn't what I wanted in a mobile coop.
 Not in the windows at least.

 Time to paint the floor and 12" up the walls with the Blackjack #57!